anasalsas/O-M-Report-Generator-HTML-JavaScript-/README.md

 A simple web-based tool for generating Operation & Maintenance (O&M) reports for photovoltaic (PV) installations.
 The application allows users to input site and maintenance data and export it automatically as **PDF** and **Excel** reports.

+**Project Context & Presentation**
+This project was developed and structured as a complete end-to-end case, including a supporting presentation deck.
+The deck was used to frame the business problem, define the solution approach, and communicate the expected operational and data-driven benefits for O&M stakeholders in photovoltaic operations.

 ---

 ## Overview